tree1111/BD-CLS-Edit/README.md

 ---
 ## 📦 Code Release

-The BD-CLS-Edit implementation and dataset construction pipeline will be released soon.
+The BD-CLS-Edit implementation and dataset construction pipeline are coming soon.